kusal-madura-yapa/StuXnet404/README.md

 after clone the file u need to give the git checkout -b salman_Dev like that after u can edit it ur branch

+if you have a dout just do it ur pc and stay we can a get a meeting and solve it